 - Religious Education (RE), which we would like to see reformed into a broader subject that enables young people to consider fundamental philosophical questions, including those related to both religious and non-religious beliefs.

 - Science, where we are firm supporters of teaching young people about the scientific method, and science as a route to human knowledge.
-We also support evolution being taught in the primary curriculum, and oppose any teaching of creationism or ‘intelligent design’ as valid scientific theories.
+We also support evolution being taught in the primary curriculum, and oppose any teaching of pseudoscience, in particular creationism or ‘intelligent design’, as valid scientific theories.

 - Personal, Social, Health and Economic (PSHE) education, particularly Sex and Relationships Education (SRE).
 We believe all young people are entitled to unbiased and comprehensive education about sex and relationships, and support PSHE as a whole becoming a statutory part of the school curriculum.